 From the accounts department, through the travel consultant teams to the tour leaders and guides on the ground, you can rest assured that everything we do is to make sure you have the best possible experience of Japan.

 - Location (Bristol, UK)

 Emily first visited Japan back in September 2015, and quickly become fascinated by Japanese culture – particularly the ways in which the Japanese let off steam!

-Emily is a level 2 Krav Maga practitioner in Krav Maga, and has a Master's degree in Psychology.
+Emily is a level 2 practitioner in Krav Maga, and has a Master's degree in Psychology.
 In her spare time she loves cooking and attending rock gigs - and went to Japan's first Download festival in 2019!
-A Disney fanatic, Emily has visited half of the parks worldwide (with California, Hong Kong and Hanghai left to go)!
+A Disney fanatic, Emily has visited half of the parks worldwide (with California, Hong Kong and Shanghai left to go!).

 What's one of your favourite memories from Japan?